 But there is a gloss on this description of the test: the contract must also indicate “that the parties considered the third party’s legal status and intended to confer upon him a right to sue the promisor.”
 Id.
 An intent to benefit a third party and an intent to give that third party the right to sue for breach are very different things.
 Because both are needed to give someone a right to sue for breach of another’s contract, property owners will generally not be considered third-party beneficiaries of contracts between their general contractor and its subcontractors.
 They will merely be incidental beneficiaries, with no contract right of recovery against the subcontractors.

 The main benefit to an owner in having a valid breach-of-contract claim against a subcontractor is avoidance of the "economic loss rule" precluding recovery for the subcontractor's negligent performance (see Blog # 29).
-Without the right to an assignment of the subcontract in the event of default by the general contractor (see Blog # 39), there may be no mechanism for an owner to recover damages directly from the subcontractor.
+Without an assignment of the subcontract after default by the general contractor (see Blog # 39), the owner may have no ability to recover damages directly from the subcontractor.
 (Breach of implied warranty claims might still be an option -- a subject for a future blog.)

 Ordinarily intent can be either express or implied from surrounding circumstances.
 In discerning an intent to allow an owner to sue for breach of a subcontract, however, "commentators and courts that have considered the question have concluded that unless the contract specifically so provides, the owner is an incidental beneficiary of the contract between the subcontractor and the contractor.”
 Lazovitz, Inc. v.
 Saxon Construction, Inc., 911 F.2d 588, 591 (11th Cir.
 1990).
 Rhode Island is a recent exception; see Hexagon Holdings, Inc. v.
 Carlisle Syntec, Inc., 199 A.3d 1034, 1040 (2019).
 No reported New Hampshire case has yet weighed in, but it is a safe bet that a subcontract’s silence on the point will weigh against finding third party beneficiary rights.